RAHUL573769/RandomUserApi/README.md

 2.NodeJs

-3.For testing the Api PostMan/Thunder Client is Used
+3.For testing the Api PostMan/Thunder Client is Used.